 Q: Does EPI test actual factory seams?

-A: While many companies verify only the accuracy of their equipment settings, we at EPI perform destructive seam tests from each and every liner that ships from our facility.
-In order to achieve the absolute highest performance from this program, EPI employs an in-house quality control program based on an independently designed statistical process control sampling method which guarantees the industry's tightest standards.
+A: Yes.
+Although many companies substantiate only the accuracy of their equipment settings, the team at EPI actually performs destructive seam tests from each and every liner that ships from our facility.
+To reach the pinnacle of geomembrane performance from the tests, EPI's in-house quality control program uses an independently-designed statistical process control sampling method which guarantees the tighest industry standards.

 Q: Does EPI engage in any performance testing?

-A: As important as index testing and fabrication consistency are, actual field performance is the ultimate test of a liner.
-For years EPI has conducted systematic analysis of liners in the industry's only on-site test ponds.
+A: As pivotal as index testing and fabrication consistency are, actual field performance is the ultimate liner test.
+For several years, EPI has conducted systematic analysis of liners in the industry's only on-site test ponds.
 Various seaming techniques in both exposed and buried test plots are subject to a variety of technical performance criteria.
-In addition, EPI's in-house lab maintains on-going tests in many areas including loading, UV stability, friction characteristics, and aquatic research.
+In addition, EPI's in-house lab maintains on-going tests in many areas including loading, UV stability, friction characteristics and aquatic research.